andywer/observable-fns/README.md

   <a href="https://bundlephobia.com/result?p=@andywer/observable-fns" target="_blank"><img alt="Complete bundle size" src="https://badgen.net/bundlephobia/min/@andywer/observable-fns"></a>
 </p>

-Light-weight observable implementation (< 7kB minified) and utils.
+Light-weight observable implementation and toolbelt functions.
 Based on [`zen-observable`](https://github.com/zenparsing/zen-observable), re-implemented in TypeScript including `.pipe()` and `.tap()`.
 Zero dependencies, [tree-shakeable](https://bitsofco.de/what-is-tree-shaking/).

+The aim is to provide a lean, friendly observable implementation with a small footprint that's fit to be used in libraries as an alternative to the huge RxJS.

+Find all the provided functions and constructors in the [API documentation](./docs/API.md).

+## Observable?

 An observable is basically a stream of asynchronously emitted values that you can subscribe to.
 In a sense it is to the event emitter what the promise is to the callback.

-The main difference to a promise is that a promise only resolves once, whereas observables can yield different values repeatedly.
-They can also fail and yield an error, like a promise, and they come with a completion event to indicate that the last value has been sent.
+The main difference to a promise is that a promise only resolves once, whereas observables can yield values repeatedly.
+They can also fail with an error, like a promise, and they come with a completion event to indicate that no more values will be send.

 For a quick introduction on how to use observables, check out the [zen-observable readme](https://github.com/zenparsing/zen-observable).